Wawrzyniec Dayczak: Early life and education

+Career

+In the gymnasium, he established contact with the clandestine inter-partitional organization, Association of the Polish Youth "Zet".
+These activities continued from 1904 to 1905, reaching the highest ranks of Zet: "Koło Brackie Zetu" (Zet Fraternity).

+In 1905, he was a courier to Warsaw, participating in the preparatory work for a students' strike.
+Simultaneously, he worked as an activist within the eastern section of the inter-partitional socio-educational organization People's School Society.
+In 1908, he founded Bartosz Brigades -Poland's first period of independence, a partition organization of rural youth.
+He was the Chief of Headquarters Teams Bartoszowych.
+After graduating in 1915, he was appointed to the Austrian army.

-He was a member of the General Headquarters of Defence Lvov, head of the Polish mobilization of Military Personnel in Lvov in 1918 [1].
+He was a member of the General Headquarters of Defence Lvov, head of the Polish mobilization of Military Personnel in Lvov in 1918.
 In early 1919, he was seconded to Warsaw in connection with the formulation of the relief.
-In 1920, he was a volunteer army in Lviv.
+In 1920, he served in the volunteer army in Lviv.

 He designed and built about 100 churches.
 Churches his mostly rural churches.
-In the years 1945-1964 continued to teach in the field of architecture and construction at the State School Building in Jarosław.
-He died on April 28, 1968 in Jarosław and was buried at Powązki Cemetery in Warsaw.
+In the years 1945–1964 continued to teach in the field of architecture and construction at the State School Building in Jarosław.

+Death

+He died on April 28, 1968, in Jarosław and was buried at Powązki Cemetery in Warsaw.